Dr. Neil H. Carter, Associate Professor, PI of Conservation & Coexistence Group

 Current Conservation & Coexistence Group Members

-I am a conservation scientist working on quantitative decision analysis for conservation of biodiversity and ecosystem services under human pressures and climate change.
+Postdoctoral Research Fellow I am a conservation scientist working on quantitative decision analysis for conservation of biodiversity and ecosystem services under human pressures and climate change.
 My research uses GIS, remote sensing, ecological and statistical modelling to explore impacts of human activities on biodiversity and ecosystem services for better informing conservation policies.
 My current project aims to investigate the ecological mechanisms by which climate change alters patterns and outcomes of human–wildlife interactions.
-E-mail: deqiangm@umich.edu Education: Ph.D., Environmental Management; The University of Queensland (2022) |
+E-mail: [email protected] Education: Ph.D., Environmental Management; The University of Queensland (2022) |

-My goal as a researcher of applied wildlife ecology is to use fundamental concepts in ecology to address complex wildlife conservation issues.
+Postdoctoral Research Fellow I am a wildlife ecologist and conservation scientist with a focus on using fundamental concepts in ecology to address complex wildlife conservation issues.
 My primary academic interests lie in predator-prey interactions, competition, and trophic ecology of large carnivores.
-Through this lens, I ask research questions related to human-wildlife conflict and large carnivore behavioral responses to anthropogenic disturbance.
-My dissertation research focuses on African carnivores, primarily the African lion, and I will be investigating the impacts of human pressures (such as the overall human footprint and landscape management decisions) on lion behaviors and predation of livestock.
-Email: kimills@umich.edu Education: M.S., Conservation Ecology; University of Michigan (2019) B.S., Environmental Sustainability; University of Oklahoma (2017) |
+Through this lens, I ask research questions related to human-wildlife conflict and large carnivore behavioral responses to anthropogenic disturbance and global change.
+My current work explores how large mammals in the American West change their behaviors in response to the dynamic impacts of wildfires.
+In my previous work, I have also focused on African carnivores, primarily the African lion, and their sensitivity to human impacts as well as the drivers of livestock depredation.
+Email: [email protected] Education: Ph.
+D. – Ecology and Evolutionary Biology, University of Michigan (2023) M.S. – Conservation Ecology, University of Michigan (2019) B.S. – Environmental Sustainability, University of Oklahoma (2017) |

-Amy Zuckerwise, PhD Student, Resource Ecology & Management
+Amy Zuckerwise, PhD Candidate

-I am a wildlife scientist interested in the ecology and conservation of felids within socio-ecological systems.
+Resource Ecology & Management I am a wildlife scientist interested in the ecology and conservation of felids within socio-ecological systems.
 My dissertation focuses on the impacts of road development on Bengal tigers in the Terai Arc Landscape of Nepal.
 I plan to utilize research methods from both ecology and social science, from satellite tracking of tiger movement and spatial modeling to participatory study design and holistic system analysis.
 My research aims to contribute strategies to mitigate the impacts of development on wildlife as well as promote the role of indigenous and local partnerships in effective and equitable conservation.
-Email: ameliaz@umich.edu Education: Master of Environmental Science; Yale University (2020) B.S., Biology; Stanford University (2015) |
+Email: [email protected] Education: Master of Environmental Science; Yale University (2020) B.S., Biology; Stanford University (2015) |

-Anna Yue Yu (she/her), PhD Student, Resource Ecology & Management
+Anna Yue Yu (she/her), PhD Student

-My goal as a conservation researcher is to take interdisciplinary, solution-based approaches to inform human-wildlife coexistence on complex, shared landscapes.
-My dissertation research will focus on the conservation of large predators, particularly the snow leopards, in the Sanjiangyuan region of China.
+Resource Ecology & Management My goal as a conservation researcher is to take interdisciplinary, solution-based approaches to inform human-wildlife coexistence on complex, shared landscapes.
+My dissertation research will focus on the coexistence between Tibetan herders and large carnivores, particularly the snow leopards, wolves, and Tibetan brown bears, in the Sanjiangyuan region of China.
 I seek to utilize methods from wildlife ecology, social sciences, and geospatial modeling to investigate community-based conservation practices, and contribute to the broader discussion on sustainable and equitable human-nature relationships through the lens of the unique socio-ecological system on the Tibetan Plateau.
-Email: yuay@umich.edu Education: M.E.M., Ecosystem Management and Conservation; Yale University (2022) B.A., Environmental Computation; Colby College (2019) |
+Email: [email protected] Education: M.E.M., Ecosystem Management and Conservation; Yale University (2022) B.A., Environmental Computation; Colby College (2019) |

 Graduates